 How do other mid-market firms approach this?

-Ninety-one percent of mid-market firms already use some form of generative AI in their business practices.
+Ninety-one percent of mid-market firms10 already use some form of generative AI in their business practices.
 The most successful start with a single high-pain workflow, prove value in three to six months, then expand.
-The key differentiator is having an integrated AI strategy— one-third of AEC firms still lack one.
+The key differentiator is having an integrated AI strategy— one-third of AEC firms still lack one8.

 Start Building Your Roadmap Today